relishapps/RMLStarReceiptPrinter/README.md

 ```ruby
 RMLStarReceiptPrinter *printer = [RMLStarReceiptPrinter new];
 ```
-Use the methods below to then what you need, to the printer
+Use the methods below to then do what you need, to the printer

 * * *